JSLegendDev/sonic-runner/readme.md

 # Sonic Themed Infinite Runner Game

-Made with JavaScript and Kaplay
+Made in JavaScript with the Kaplay game library.

+Check out my channel to learn how to make games in JS : https://youtube.com/@jslegenddev